claudia-salles/assembly-word-database/README.md

 # READ ME: Assembly Word Database

-This package contains data generators and a database interface to filter the properties of assembly words; a type of mathematcial object used to study the process of DNA sequence rearangement.
+This package contains data generators and a database interface to filter the properties of assembly words; a type of mathematcial object used to study the process of DNA sequence rearrangement.
 See [here](https://www.google.com) for information on its mathematical definition, propeties and use in mathematical biology.

 For now, it holds information on the properties of all assembly words of size at most 7.